Saying no to a job offer? Yeah, it’s a bit of a tightrope walk. You want to stay on good terms with the company, but also be real about your decision.

 Be clear

-Clearly communicate your decision to decline the offer, without ambiguity.
+Be up front — no need to over-explain.
+Say you’re declining, but keep it friendly.
 Avoid going into excessive detail about your reasons for turning down.

 Offer to stay connected